The Department of Educational Sciences

 In 2021, a new MA program has been designed for newly qualified teachers.
 This new program has been recognized by the International Baccalaureate Organization (IBO) for the award of the International Baccalaureate (IB) Certificate in Teaching and Learning.
 Students who graduate from the MA program will also gain the IB Certificate.

-All of these programs are tailored to meet the needs of new or practicing teachers, enriching and deepening their educational knowledge and practice.
+All of these programs are tailored to meet the needs of new or practicing teachers, and young researchers, enriching and deepening their educational and research knowledge and practice.
 The Department of Educational Sciences works in collaboration with the Graduate School of Education.
 The teacher education programs are all based on the vision of Professor Ihsan Dogramaci, the founder of Bilkent University, an eminent pediatrician recognized world-wide for his work on the health, welfare, and education of children.

 The Graduate School of Education

 The Graduate School of Education (GSE) at Bilkent University has produced quality teachers since its foundation in 2000.
+Dr. Margaret Sands was the GSE’s founding director.
 The GSE’s first program was MA in Teacher Education, a graduate degree without a thesis which also awarded qualified teacher status.
 When this program ended, the GSE started a new MA program, which included a thesis.
 It was called the CITE program, awarding an MA in Curriculum and Instruction, as well as qualified teacher status.
 The CITE program was recognized by the IBO as eligible for the award of the IB Certificate in Teaching and Learning.

 During the twenty years since the opening of the GSE in 2000, nearly seven hundred qualified teachers have graduated with an MA and a teaching Certificate.
 They easily found jobs in prestigious private schools, and many of them now hold administrative positions in their school.